-- Degenerative disc disease – As a person ages, their body undergoes a great deal of change and intervertebral discs are no exception.
+- Degenerative disc disease – As people age, their bodies undergo a great deal of change, and intervertebral discs are no exception.
 After years of continued wear, discs can dry out and shrink, which reduces intervertebral space.

 - Herniated discs – A herniated disc occurs when the jelly-like center of a disc (the nucleus pulposus) extrudes through a tear in the disc’s tough exterior (the annulus fibrosus).
-If a considerable portion of the nucleus pulposus seeps into the spinal canal, causing loss of disc height.
+If a considerable portion of the nucleus pulposus seeps into the spinal canal a loss of disc height can occur.

-The degenerative spine conditions that can cause a “collapsed disc” can cause a number of uncomfortable symptoms including pain in the neck, back, and extremities.
+The degenerative spine conditions that can cause a “collapsed disc” can also cause a number of uncomfortable symptoms including pain in the neck, back and extremities.

 A number of treatments can provide patients with relief.
 Conservative treatments are often used first for degenerative conditions affecting the neck and back, including those conditions that cause a loss of intervertebral space.
-These treatments include prescription or over-the-counter pain medications, heat therapy, bed rest, and physical therapy.
+These treatments include prescription or over-the-counter pain medications, heat therapy, bed rest and physical therapy.
 Patients who receive little relief from these non-invasive treatments may require surgical nerve decompression.
-These patients should determine the least invasive efficacious surgical treatment possible to avoid unnecessary surgical risks and consequences.
-The minimally invasive outpatient endoscopic procedures offered by Laser Spine Institute are highly effective but avoid the negative aspects of traditional open spine surgery.
-These safe and effective procedures can be used to treat a number of spinal conditions.They utilize a small incision, and require less anesthesia than traditional open spinal surgery.
-Contact Laser Spine Institute for more information.
+These patients should determine the least invasive and effective surgical treatment possible to avoid unnecessary surgical risks and consequences.
+The minimally invasive outpatient procedures performed by Laser Spine Institute are a more effective alternative to traditional open back surgery Contact Laser Spine Institute for more information.